mirage/mirage-www/tmpl/blog/mirage-entropy.md

 Although resistant to prediction based solely on the outputs, just like any other software RNG, Fortuna is still just a deterministic PRNG.
-Its entire output is as unpredictable as its initial seed.
-From the information perspective, a PRNG can only stretch what was unpredictable about its initial seed into an equally unpredictable sequence.
-The best PRNGs do not give out more hints about their starting position, but they can never out-race the amount of unpredictability that was contained in the seed.
+Its entire output is as unpredictable as its initial value, which we call the *seed*.
+From the information perspective, a PRNG can only transform what was unpredictable about its initial seed into an equally unpredictable sequence.
+In other words, we typically use PRNGs to stretch the unpredictability inherent in the initial seed into an infinite stream.
+The best PRNGs do not give out more hints about their starting position, but they can never out-race the amount of unpredictability that they started with.

 We often call this quality of unpredictability *entropy*.
 In a sense, by employing an algorithmic generator, we have just shifted the burden of being